3 days in Rome

 Via Appia and the Catacombs

-Much of what you can see today on the Appian Way is the original stone used in its construction, and along its route you can see several places of interest in the Parco dell'Appia Antica, one of the 10 best parks in Rome.
+Much of what can be seen today on the Appian Way is the original stone used in its construction, and along its route you can see several places of interest in the Parco dell'Appia Antica, one of the 10 best parks in Rome.

 Borghese Gallery

-Once you have visited the Borghese Gallery, stroll through the gardens of Villa Borghese to see its best sculptures and head west towards Piazza del Popolo.
+Once you have visited the Borghese Gallery, take a walk through the Villa Borghese gardens to see its best sculptures and head west towards the Piazza del Popolo.
 You'll find the Terrazza del Pincio, a place to enjoy one of the best views in Rome, especially at sunset.
-If you've already visited Piazza Navona or you're not too interested, I recommend you stay in the area and enjoy the views while you take a break from these intense days of travelling.

 Piazza Navona